emmanuelroque/pdefourier/README.md

 ## Overview ##

 This Maxima package computes Fourier series symbolically for piecewise-smooth functions.
-Using the method of separation of variables it is able to solve symbolically the one-dimensional heat and wave equations on a domain [0,L], with general boundary conditions of the form:
+Using the method of separation of variables it is able to solve symbolically the one-dimensional heat and wave equations on a domain [0,L], with regular
+Sturm-Liouville conditions, that is, general boundary conditions of the form:
 <p align="left">
 &alpha;<sub>1</sub>u(0,t) + &beta;<sub>1</sub>u<sub>x</sub>(0,t) = h<sub>1</sub>(t) <br>
 &alpha;<sub>2</sub>u(L,t) + &beta;<sub>2</sub>u<sub>x</sub>(L,t) = h<sub>2</sub>(t)